irausch25/CS4641-Project/index.md

    - Average Precision: ~88.2895%
    - Average F1-Score: 0.882915

-   The Linear Kernel SVM outperformed the RBF Kernel SVM, suggesting the feature space, post-vectorization, might indeed be linearly separable to a large degree.
+   The Linear Kernel SVM outperformed the RBF Kernel SVM, suggesting the feature space, post-vectorization, might be linearly separable to a large degree.
 The high performance across accuracy, precision, and F1-score metrics indicates that this model was effective in creating a decision boundary that correctly separates the different emotion classes without needing the complexity of a non-linear kernel.

    ![alt text](plots/LinearSVMConfusion.png)